Caring for children in your own home

 Registering to become a childminder

-- you must come to a pre-registration meeting
+- you must complete a pre-registration session

 - the standard and safety of your home will be assessed, and you may be asked to make changes to meet safety requirements